-Confluence plugins provide a standard mechanism for extending Confluence.
+Confluence plugins (also known as apps or add-ons) provide a standard mechanism for extending Confluence.
 By adding plugins to Confluence you will be able to customise the site's look and feel, add new macros, event listeners and periodic tasks, and even introduce whole new features.

 You can read the Confluence Plugin Guide for an overview of what plugins are.
 This document introduces Confluence plugins to developers who may want to write their own.

 A plugin is a single jar file that can be uploaded into Confluence.
 It consists of

 Plugins are composed of a series of modules, each of which defines a point at which the plugin interfaces with Confluence.

 The plugin descriptor is a single XML file named that tells the application all about the plugin and the modules contained within it.
 See Creating your Plugin Descriptor.

 While even the most basic plugin involves quite a few directories and config files, creating a plugin skeleton is pretty easy and straightforward.
 We have prepared a Maven 2 template which does almost all the work for you.
 Please refer to the documentation in the Atlassian Developer Network for instructions on setting up your development environment and creating the most basic Confluence macro plugin.
 You can use its basic code skeleton to evolve your plugin into one of the categories described below.

 There are plenty of plugin types in Confluence.
 If you are new to plugin development in Confluence, we strongly suggest you start by writing a simple Macro Plugin.
 Macros are easy to write and give you visual feedback at once.
 Since the default plugin created by the Maven 2 template is a macro too, you can get started in almost no time at all.